zq99/imdb-top-ranked-films-scraper/README.md

 Output File #1: top_films_list.csv

-This is just the entire list of top 1000 films according to their rating on IMDB
+This is the entire list of top 1000 films according to their rating on IMDB.

 Output File #2: aggregation_summary.csv